twinfer/twincore/designDoc.md

 4.  **Edge/Cloud Hybrid:** Designed to function as an edge gateway or a cloud-based device shadow.

-Data Persistence for Property States
-TwinEdge employs a hybrid approach for managing property state data to balance fast access to current states with durable historical logging:
+Data Persistence for Property States twincore employs a hybrid approach for managing property state data to balance fast access to current states with durable historical logging:

 *   **Historical Data (Source of Truth):**
     *   All property state updates are written to Apache Parquet files on disk.
-    *   These files are typically partitioned by day (e.g., `props_YYYY-MM-DD.parquet`) and stored in a configurable base path (e.g., `./twinedge_data/property_states_parquet/`).
+    *   These files are typically partitioned by day (e.g., `props_YYYY-MM-DD.parquet`) and stored in a configurable base path (e.g., `./twincore_data/property_states_parquet/`).
     *   This append-only, columnar storage is optimized for analytics and serves as the long-term source of truth for property history.
     *   This Parquet-based logging approach is planned for future extension to event data and action invocation history.